chdask/sbt-skeleton/README.md

 ### Directory structure

-##### The project folder
+##### The project directory
-project folder is not relevant to the source code.
+The project directory is not containing the application source code.
 It's an sbt config folder to hold the build configuration, plugins, etc.

+In this example it contains:

 * `Build.scala` must be in the project folder.
 * `plugins.sbt` contains the plugins used as part of this skeleton.

-Project folder is located in the base directory:
+Project dir is located in the base directory:
 ```
 <base_dir>/project
 ```

 ##### The subProjects
-* The SBT projects follow the Maven directory structure.
+* The SBT projects follow the Maven directory structure (http://www.scala-sbt.org/release/tutorial/Directories.html).
 * In our case the parent does not containing any source code but common build configuration and project structure definition.
 * The subProjects are following the common directory structure but no build definition files.
 We handle their build from the parent.
 So the subProjects (or modules) live in their own directory: